cuboost/portfolio/README.md

 <h1 align="center">Portfolio</h1>
 <p align="center">This is my portfolio!</p>

 I used Next.js to create this app.
 Then, I used Vercel to deploy it.
+I also used Tailwind CSS for the styling and Firebase for the server.

 It is currently under development...